MLI-lab/noisy_dna_data_storage/README.md

 The encoding/decoding we use is with our Reed-Solomon encoder/decoder, that can be downloaded from the repository [dna_rs_coding](https://github.com/reinhardh/dna_rs_coding).
 Clone the repository [dna_rs_coding](https://github.com/reinhardh/dna_rs_coding) and move the LSH_clustering.ipynb jupyter notebook in this repository into the main directory dna_rs_coding folder.

-compile the encoder/decoder by running the following commands:
+Compile the encoder/decoder by running the following commands:

 	cd simulate
  	make texttodna